Plugin allows you to insert a table from Excel into a Revit drafting view

 Tracking changes in real time

-At the moment when the main window of the function is openly monitoring changes to the source file in real time.
+At the moment when the main window of the plugin is openly monitoring changes to the source file in real time.
 As soon as the source file is saved, in the main window of the function for all items in the list referring to the source file, the status: